 - 4. Timelines for submitting RVA.
-All RVA must be submitted at least 30 days prior to the start of the proposed date of the visit unless covered by an exception below.
+All RVA should be submitted at least 30 days prior to the start of the proposed date of the visit unless covered by an exception below.
 Requests that are not submitted in a timely manner may be returned without action.
-There are five exceptions to the 30-day requirement:

-- Extended RVAs where an individual is participating in an integrated or long-term government-togovernment program must be submitted 90 days in advance of the start date.
+There are three exceptions to the 30-day requirement: - Extended RVAs where an individual is participating in an integrated or long-term government-to-government program must be submitted 90 days in advance of the start date. - Visits during the annual holiday moratorium.

-- Visits to the National Training Center (NTC), at Fort Irwin, California, which requires RVA to be submitted 45 days in advance, as training at the facility is cyclic.

-- Visits to the Joint Readiness

-Training Center (JRTC), at Fort

-Polk, Louisiana, which requires

-RVA to be submitted 45 days in

-advance, as training at the facility

-is cyclic.

-- Visits during the annual holiday moratorium.
 Each year the Office of the Deputy Under Secretary of Defense, Policy Support, (Foreign Visits System) sends a letter informing embassy personnel of a holiday moratorium.
 RVA submitted for visit dates during the moratorium timeframe will be returned without action unless the visit is to attend a previously scheduled conference, meeting, or is mission essential.
 The moratorium is necessary, because DOD activities traditionally operate at reduced levels during the Christmas holiday period.
-(Visits submitted during the holiday moratorium for visits to occur after

-- the moratorium period will be accepted for processing.) - HQDA, ODCS, G-2, shall automatically return without action, all foreign government RVAs to DA organizations submitted less than ten business days (14 calendar days) prior to the requested start date of the visit.
-The only exceptions to this requirement are:

-Visits to HQDA Staff elements;

-- 5. Visits deemed mission essential and time sensitive by DA organizations.
+(Visits submitted during the holiday moratorium for visits to occur after the moratorium period will be accepted for processing.) - HQDA, ODCS, G-2, shall automatically return without action, all foreign government RVAs to DA organizations submitted less than ten business days (14 calendar days) prior to the requested start date of the visit.
+The only exceptions to this requirement are: - Visits to HQDA Staff elements; - Visits deemed mission essential and time sensitive by DA organizations - 5.
 Security Assurance Certification.
-When a visit request is submitted, an embassy is certifying that the following conditions will be met with respect to the visitor and the information the visitor obtains during the visit: - That the requesting government is officially sponsoring the visit. - That the visitor(s) is/are authorized by the government of the requesting embassy to receive the information on behalf of that government. - That the information the visitor(s) obtain(s) during the visit will not be released or made known in any other manner to any other nation, or nationals thereof without the written approval of the United States Government. - That the visitor(s) and the government represented will afford the information the same degree of security protection afforded to it by the United States Government. - That the information will be used for purposes specified in the visit request and for no other purpose.
+When a visit request is submitted, an embassy is certifying that the following conditions will be met with respect to the visitor and the information the visitor obtains during the visit: - That the requesting government is officially sponsoring the visit. - That the visitor(s) is/are authorized by the government of the requesting embassy to receive the information on behalf of that government. - That the information the visitor(s) obtain(s) during the visit will not be released or made known in any other manner to any other nation, or nationals thereof without the written approval of the United States Government. - That the visitor(s) and the government represented will afford the information the same degree of security protection afforded to it by the United States Government. - That the information will be used for purposes specified in the visit request and for no other purpose. - That dissemination will be limited to persons who require the information in the performance of their official duties. - That the rights of the individual or organization which originates or develops the information will be respected and protected in accordance with the patent laws of the country of the originator.

-- That dissemination will be limited to persons who require the information in the performance of their official duties. - That the rights of the individual or organization which originates or develops the information will be respected and protected in accordance with the patent laws of the country of the originator. - That any known or suspected compromise or unauthorized transfer of the information received as a result of the visit will be promptly reported to the United States Government. - Embassies that use the automated FVS will certify that these conditions are met by verifying a Statement of Official Sponsorship and Security Assurance prior to submitting a RVA.
+- That any known or suspected compromise or unauthorized transfer of the information received as a result of the visit will be promptly reported to the United States Government. - Embassies that use the automated FVS will certify that these conditions are met by verifying a Statement of Official Sponsorship and Security Assurance prior to submitting a RVA.
 Visit requests submitted by any means other than the automated FVS must include a security assurance statement as shown in Annex B-1; and the request must be signed by an Attaché accredited to the U.S. Department of Defense. - Faxed, emailed or mailed visit requests that do not include the Statement of Official Sponsorship and Security Assurance will be returned to the embassy without action.